Ambertec/aeos-manifest/README.md

 -------

 * MIT
-* meta-ambertec layer is commercially licensed and proprietary software of Ambertec Oy Ltd
+* meta-aeos and meta-ambertec layers are commercially licensed and proprietary software of Ambertec Oy Ltd